-The Financial Planning and Budget Services team consists of 18 individuals with varying backgrounds in Education, Public Policy and Business.
+The Financial Planning and Budget Services team consists of individuals with varying backgrounds in Education, Public Policy and Business.

-FY18 Financial Planning & Budget Services Organizational Chart
+FY19 Financial Planning & Budget Services Organizational Chart

-Lynn Ruhl • Financial Planning and Budget Coordinator
+Lynn Ruhl • Financial Planning and Budget Services Director (underfill) / Financial Planning and Budget Coordinator

-Brian Terrell - Budget Analyst East Region
+Brian Terrell • Financial Planning and Budget Coordinator (underfill) / Budget Analyst East & Transformation Region

 I started working at MPS in September 2011.
 Prior to coming to MPS I worked as a staff auditor at Ernst & Young LLP.
 In my free time outside of work I coach youth basketball from Wisconsin Playground Elite Basketball Club and youth track & field for Wings of Glory Track Club.
 I also enjoy spending time with my wife and two sons.

-Seemi Daniel • Budget Analyst Central Region
+Seemi Daniel • Budget Analyst Central & High School Region

-Seemi Daniel is a budget analyst with experience in both the public and private sectors.
+Seemi Daniel is a budget/financial analyst with experience in both the public and private sectors.
 She oversees the management of multi-million dollar budgets.
 She works cross-functional throughout the organization to develop annual budgets.
 She also monitors and adjusts expenditures, analyzes the financial implications of expenses and trains associates on systems and processes.

-Seemi has 15 years of experience in budget management and financial analysis field.
+Seemi has multiple years of experience in budget management and financial analysis field.
 She worked with pricing models to projected revenue and explained variances against targeted revenue.
 She is committed to customer service and client relations.
 She has trained customers and colleagues on pricing, financial reporting and HR systems.
 She has also played critical roles in system conversions.
 Her contributions include process improvements, testing systems and developing documentation.

 Seemi has a bachelor’s degree in accounting from the University of Wisconsin – Milwaukee.
 She is also a Certified Public Accountant.

-Shelley Perkins - ESEA Coordination & Compliance Manager (underfill) / ESEA Non-Public Services Supervisor I
+Shelley Perkins • ESEA Coordination & Compliance Manager (underfill) / ESEA Non-Public Services Supervisor I